The 15 stages of bread making

 It's a good idera to plan ahead before you start your bake.
 For starters, you don't want to be doing the school run or perhaps worse of all asleep when your bread is going to need some attention.
 Create a schedule that fits your day around your bake before you start baking.
 That way your bread will be as true to the recipe as possible.

 7. Stretch & folds and degas

-For most types of bread, take this opportunity to push out as much air (de-gas) from the dough as possible.
-If you want on open crumb you may choose to do this lightly to retain some of the air in the crumb.
-For ciabatta, the pre-shape stage can be skipped for a more open and uneven crumb.
+For most types of bread, take this opportunity to push out as much air from the dough as possible.
+If you want on open crumb you should preshape lightly to retain some of the air in the crumb.
+For ciabatta, the pre-shape stage is often skipped altogether to create an open and uneven crumb.

-Instead of a round ball for long shaped breads you can opt to form into a more cylindrical shape.
+Instead of a round ball, for long shaped breads like baguettes you can opt to preshape to a cylindrical shape.

 10. Final Shaping

 The next stage of the bread making process is final shaping, this is where we shape the bread to its final shape before proofing.